Changes in Google SERPs Make Organic Traffic Difficult

 Due to changes in the SERPs, it has become increasingly difficult to drive organic traffic from search engines, especially on mobile.
 And even though there are tactics to combat this, some loss in traffic or CTR might be inevitable.

 In this post, we’re going to explain why this is a Google-wide thing, and how websites all around the world are being affected by this trend.
 And no, your business isn’t doomed.
 Even if your website has seen a drop in traffic over the last couple of years, there are certainly things to do about this.
 We’ll be keeping you updated on the latest industry changes so you’re not left scratching your head, wondering what’s happening.

 If you’re ready for our help, don’t hesitate to contact us.

 The decline of organic search CTRs

-New data and analysis from Jumpshot and SparkToro reveals the drop in CTR that Google Desktop has been experiencing over the last couple of years.
+New data and analysis from SparkToro reveals the drop in CTR that Google Desktop has been experiencing over the last couple of years.
 As you can see in the graph, paid CTR and no-click searches have increased at the expense of organic CTR.

 In Europe, organic click-through rates on desktop dropped from 66.9 percent to 63.6 percent (a decrease of 3.3 percent), and in the U.S. from 62.7 percent to 60.4 percent (a reduction of 2.3 percent).